pdjr-signalk/pdjr-signalk-push-notifier/README.md

   }
 }
 ```
+Note that this GMail solution requires two-step verification to be enabled
+in Google and an app specific password to be configured for use by the plugin.

+Returning to my plugin configuration.
 I keep my VAPID keys in environment variables and the absence of a
 ```services.webpush.transportOptions``` property forces the plugin to
 recover its VAPID data from the host environment.